wyrover/vue-electron/README.md

 electron-boilerplate-vue
 ==============
 Comprehensive boilerplate application for [Electron runtime](http://electron.atom.io) and [Vue.js](http://vuejs.org).
-The majority of this project is the awesome work by @szwacz on his original electron-boilerplate.
-I simply changed a few bits to make Vue work.
+This project builds on top of the electron boilerplate by @szwacz.
+I've modified it to work with vuejs, vue-router, and vue-resource.

 Scope of this project: